bepass-org/bepass/README.md

   "WorkerDNSOnly": true
 }
 ```
-If you cant find any working DOH Servers you can deploy worker.js code to your CF worker and change config.json accordingly
+If you can't find any working DOH Servers, you can deploy worker.js code to your CF worker and change config.json accordingly
 \
 \
-If you just want to use the DOH over worker set WorkerDNSOnly, true
+If you just want to use the DOH over the worker set WorkerDNSOnly to true
 ```json
 {
   "WorkerDNSOnly": true
 }
 ```
-But if you want a full-fledged tcp socks5 proxy over worker set WorkerDNSOnly, false. please consider that your udp traffic wouldn't go through worker because cf doesn't support udp outgoing sockets currently
+But if you want a full-fledged TCP SOCKS5 proxy over the worker set WorkerDNSOnly to false.
+Please consider that your UDP traffic wouldn't go through the worker because CF doesn't support UDP outgoing sockets currently
 ```json
 {
   "WorkerDNSOnly": false